van001/lesscode-fp/README.md

 ```

 ### Composition ###
+Crux of any programming paradigm - composition.
 In functional programming there is no assignment you just compose functions to produce more specific functions/ solutions.
-We will be using $ / $M for pure functions / monadic composition (see [examples](https://github.com/van001/lesscode-fp#examples) below)
+We will be using **$(...)** for pure functions & **$M(...)** for monadic composition (see [examples](https://github.com/van001/lesscode-fp#examples) below).

+I used  '$' coz it has a very small foot-print and can be easily spotted to show the composition.

 ```
 ```